What are the characteristics of Generation Z? Learn best practices for training Gen Z.

 - Members of Generation Z are “digital natives” and access information online.
 Your content must stand out in the sea of content.

-Some other important considerations:
+Some other important considerations for training Gen Z:

 Experiential blended learning: Members of Generation Z are experience seekers and problem solvers.
 In our experience, combining interactivity and visual elements works well.
 Ownership over the learning experience through customer journey mapping or branching simulations resonates with them, and they often enrich trainings with their perspectives, values, and experiences.